cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

   whitelist: function(name){
     // implement your own logic here
     // if the function returns truthy
-    // then the cookie will not be removed
+    // then the cookie will not be cleared
+    // before each test runs
   }
 })
 ```